sarut0bi/playDrums/api.md

 ## switchPage

 Allows switching between pages using URL or page title in current Context.
+Will switch to the first matching tab.

 ### Parameters